Trump cancels Eagles' Super Bowl ceremony, citing anthem dispute

 The Eagles had previously said the team would attend the ceremony as an organization but leave it up to individual players to decide whether to join in.

-Several — including Pro Bowl safety Malcolm Jenkins, a leader and organizer among players who have chosen to protest during the anthem to protest what they say is police mistreatment of African-Americans — said they didn't want to go.
+Several — including Pro Bowl safety Malcolm Jenkins, a leader and organizer among players who have chosen to protest during the anthem — said they didn't want to go.

 The Eagles' owner, Jeffrey Lurie — who was secretly recorded calling Trump's presidency "disastrous" — said after the policy was announced last month that "there are so many people who are hurting and marginalized, which is why I am proud of our players for continuously working to influence positive change."

-Though he has often taken aim at African-American athletes, and though the protests are designed to highlight racial disparities in the justice system, Trump has denied that his criticism of players is intended to sow racial discord.
+Although he has often taken aim at African-American athletes, and although the protests are designed to highlight racial disparities in the justice system, Trump has denied that his criticism of players is intended to sow racial discord.

 Sen. Bob Casey and Rep. Brendan Boyle, both Democrats from Pennsylvania, quickly invited the Eagles to the Capitol, and Boyle trolled Trump on Twitter.

-A poll conducted by the Morning Consult after the new NFL anthem policy was announced suggested that 53 percent of adults approved of the rules, while 32 percent disapproved and 15 percent either didn't know or had no opinion.
+A poll conducted by the market research company Morning Consult after the anthem policy was announced suggested that 53 percent of adults approved of the rules, while 32 percent disapproved and 15 percent didn't know or had no opinion.

 In September, when Trump pressured the NFL to punish players and withdrew the Warriors' invitation to the White House, former Republican National Committee Chairman Michael Steele accused him of intentionally dividing the public.